Frequently asked questions

 BreastScreen Norway is for women aged 50-69.
 If you suspect you have a hereditary increased risk of breast cancer, you should speak with your general practitioner (GP).
 Your GP can refer you to the medical genetics department in your health region for guidance and risk assessment.

-I have received an invitation to BreastScreen Norway but recently had a mammogram elsewhere.
+I have received an invitation to BreastScreen Norway but I just had a mammogram.
 What should I do?

-If it has been six months or less since your last mammografm, your appointment should likely be postponed.
+If it has been six months or less since your last mammography, your appointment should likely be postponed.
 Contact your local breast center for more information and to make arrangements.

 The cost to participate in the screening program is NOK 287.
-This is a patient fee that is not included in the state medical exemption scheme (frikort).
+This fee is not included in the state medical exemption scheme (frikort).

-You must cover travel costs yourself.
-The mammogram is not included in the patient travel reimbursement scheme.
+You must cover travel costs yourself, as the mammogram is not included in the patient travel reimbursement scheme.

-Approximately 3 out of 100 women who attend the screening program are recalled for additional examinations due to mammographic findings or breast cancer symptoms.
-In such cases, you will pay a copayment at the breast center.
-This copayment is included in the state medical exemption scheme, and travel costs are reimbursed according to current regulations.
+About 3 out of 100 women attending the screening program are recalled for additional examinations due to mammographic findings or breast cancer symptoms.
+In such cases, you will pay a fee at the breast center for the additional examinations.
+This copayment is included in the state medical exemption scheme, and travel costs will be reimbursed according to current regulations.

 What if I have breast implants?